 Since the terrorist attacks of September 11, 2001, there have been a variety of initiatives intended to enhance vessel security.
 On November 25, 2002, the Maritime Transportation Security Act of 2002, or MTSA, came into effect.
 To implement certain portions of the MTSA, in July 2003, the U.S. Coast Guard issued regulations requiring the implementation of certain security requirements aboard vessels operating in waters subject to the jurisdiction of the United States.
-Similarly, in December 2002, amendments to SOLAS, created a new chapter of the convention dealing specifically with maritime security.
-The new chapter went into effect in July 2004, and imposes various detailed security obligations on vessels and port authorities, most of which are contained in the newly created International Ship and Port Facilities Security, or ISPS Code.
+Similarly, in December 2002, amendments to the International Convention for the Safety of Life at Sea, or SOLAS, created a new chapter of the convention dealing specifically with maritime security.
+The new chapter went into effect in July 2004, and imposes vari ous detailed security obligations on vessels and port authorities, most of which are contained in the newly created International Ship and Port Facilities Security, or ISPS Code.
 Among the various requirements are: